ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_torchga_ReadTheDocs.rst

    # Prepare the PyGAD parameters.
 Check the documentation for more information: https://pygad.readthedocs.io/en/latest/README_pygad_ReadTheDocs.html#pygad-ga-class
    num_generations = 250 # Number of generations.
-   num_parents_mating = 5 # Number of solutions to be selected as parents in the mating pool. initial_population = keras_ga.population_weights # Initial population of network weights
+   num_parents_mating = 5 # Number of solutions to be selected as parents in the mating pool. initial_population = torch_ga.population_weights # Initial population of network weights
    parent_selection_type = "sss" # Type of parent selection.
    crossover_type = "single_point" # Type of the crossover operator.
    mutation_type = "random" # Type of the mutation operator.